Code-Hex/auto-milestone-binder/README.md

 ![Test Milestone Binder](https://github.com/Code-Hex/auto-milestone-binder/workflows/Test%20Milestone%20Binder/badge.svg)

 An action for binding milestone to some PR or some issues.
+When a pull request is opned without a milestone, this action finds a milestone which has closest adte and set it to the pull request.

 You can see the example: https://github.com/Code-Hex/auto-milestone-binder/issues/7